cpsource/WordleSolver/README.md

   You don't have to use GNU aspell.
 Just set use_a to zero at main and recompile.
   You will get a longer list that you have to sort through.

+Note

+  I ripped off the word list from nytimes with curl and put it in file nytwords.[ch].
+  I'll watch it from day to day and see if they change it.

+  The idea that words don't end in 's' is quite untrue.
+For example, nyt uses rebus, truss, and floss to name a few.